AMWA-TV/info-006/docs/Device implementation tutorial.md

 As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) specification all MS-05 / IS-12 devices need to expose a structure starting with the root block which always has an `oid` of 1.

-A minimal implementation of a device will have at least three [managers](Device%20implementation%20tutorial.md#manager-control-classes) listed in the root block:
+A minimal implementation of a device will have at least two [managers](Device%20implementation%20tutorial.md#manager-control-classes) listed in the root block:

 - Device manager
-- Subscription manager
 - Class manager

 | ![Typical device structure](images/typical-device-structure.png) |